risc0/risc0-foundry-template/README.md

 See the [Configuring Bonsai](#Configuring Bonsai) section below for more information about using the Bonsai proving service.

-### Publish-mode
+### Off-chain Callback Request

-The Relay exposes a REST API interface that can be used to directly send Callback requests to it, thus bypassing the first interaction on-chain.
+The Relay exposes an HTTP REST API interface that can be used to directly send *off-chain* Callback requests to it, as an alternative to the on-chain requests.
 It also provides an SDK in `rust` that can be used to interact with it.
 You can check out this [example](relay/examples/publish.rs).

 Assuming that Anvil and the Relay are running and both the `BonsaiRelay` and `BonsaiStarter` are deployed (first 4 steps of the previous section), you can send a `Callback` request directly to the Relay by running: